Reshade Effect Shader Toggler (R.E.S.T)

 Screenshot of the cursor type options.

-You can use Mouse 5 to switch layers.
+You can press Mouse 5 to switch between layers.

 Sharing Your Configuration

-When you click Save all Toggle Groups, a file called ReshadeEffectShaderToggler.ini is generated in the same folder as the add-on.
+When you click Save all Toggle Groups, a file named ReshadeEffectShaderToggler.ini is created in the same folder as the add-on.
 You can share this file with others by posting it on the ReShade forum.